baublet/ts-object-helpers/README.md

 #### `NonObjectKeysOf<T extends object>`

-Returns the keys of `T` that are primitives.
+Returns the keys of `T` that are primitive types (that is, they're not objects).

 #### `ObjectKeysOf<T extends object>`